 As a new patient to this treatment, you may have questions regarding the procedure and possible side effects that you may experience.
 This quick guide discusses what to expect during your IVIG treatment and how to prepare for a comfortable infusion session.

 Headache or Nausea

 Dress warmly with a comfortable blanket.

-Can be treated with Hydrocortisone cream, Calamine lotion, Antihistamines, Cold Compresses.
+Rashes can be treated with hydrocortisone cream, calamine lotion, antihistamines, and cold compresses.
 Talk to your doctor or nurse for more specific treatments.